 So if your patients only care about you when you can help them, and will probably forget about you when you finish, how do you bring them back later and get them to refer you to others?
 There are three key words that summarize it best:

 You have to build a relationship with the people who come to your office.
 Your best patients already know you, like you, and trust you.
 They would probably come back or recommend you to others if they could just remember you and—this is key—felt like you care about them.
 How do you do this?
 You keep these people on a list and connect with them regularly, providing them with valuable and interesting information.

 This is the foundation of the Top Practice’s third of the four pillars of marketing—internal marketing.
 You use a database to help you connect with your patients both through e-mail and traditional mail methods.
 You don’t send them sales pitches; you provide information on health topics that will actually interest them.
 This is where newsletters and book campaigns come into play as well.
 All of these things work together.

 We understand that retaining patient reactivations and referrals is important for doctors.
 We also understand that there’s a lot more to this to be able to implement it practically than we can cover in a single article.
-That’s why we have a completely free teleseminar on a CD as well as a downloadable MP3 that goes into much greater detail on this entire topic.
+That’s why we have a completely free teleseminar as a downloadable MP3 that goes into much greater detail on this entire topic.
 Doctors who are already members of the Top Practices Mastermind group can find more information in our members-only library, or connect with our Virtual Marketing Directors, who do all the heavy lifting of this strategy for you.
 If you have any questions about patient referrals or reactivations, or about our Mastermind group in general, just shoot us an e-mail at [email protected], or call us at (717) 725-2679.